Chat with us, powered by LiveChat What is Wheel Offset and Backspacing? | Quadratec Skip to main content

 So, what is wheel offset and backspacing, and why are these things important?

-With wheels, you may already know the right overall size to fit on your specific tires, but purchasing ones with an improper offset or backspace could pull the wheel in too close – providing less clearance between tire and suspension – or too far which is not ideal unless the vehicle is lifted with larger tires.
+With Jeep Wheels, you may already know the right overall size to fit on your specific tires, but purchasing ones with an improper offset or backspace could pull the wheel in too close – providing less clearance between tire and suspension – or too far which is not ideal unless the vehicle is lifted with larger tires.
 Both of these situations can cause ride quality issues.

 Wheel offset is considered the distance from the center of your wheel to its mounting surface, which is part of the wheel that comes together with the rotor on installation.
 In other words, it is the distance between the wheel's hub mounting surface and centerline of the wheel.
 This measurement helps define where the wheel will sit and is typically measured in millimeters.